bda4s/bda4s.github.io/index.md

 ### A Workshop at 2022 IEEE International Conference on Big Data [(IEEE Big Data 2022)](http://bigdataieee.org/BigData2022/)
 December 17th - 20th, 2022, Osaka, Japan

-Due to numerous requests the deadline has been extended by two weeks.
+Due to numerous requests the deadline has been extended to 28/10/2022.
+Reviews will come in batches.

 ## Outline